 I liken this to how Brock, when faced with a battle, always chooses Pikachu despite being small and weak, and Pikachu can’t say no because a) he doesn’t talk and b) Brock doesn’t really give him the option as to whether or not he gets to fight.
 The pusher prays on the Pikachus of the workplace.

 3. The Slammer

-Oh, slammer, how I detest these personalities.
+Oh, slammer, how I detest thee.
 This person both slams doors when leaving rooms, and bursts into doors when entering them.
 This person’s sole mission in life is to ensure the assistant has a heart attack before she turns 25.
-He usually thinks you were doing something terrible on your computer when you jump as he enters the room, but in reality it’s simply that his sudden, and usually loud, presence alarms you.
+He usually thinks you were doing something terrible on your computer when you jump as he enters the room, but in reality it’s simply that his sudden and usually loud presence alarms you.

 4. The Alert-er